Can I use a skill that I’m not proficient in?

-To be 100% clear two first level Rogues, Vince and Howard, are walking across a tightrope above a yawning precipice.
+Example: Two first-level rogues, called Vince and Howard, are walking across a tightrope above a yawning precipice.
 They both have dexterity 16 giving them an ability modifier of +3 each.
-But furthermore Vince has the acrobatics proficiency, meaning he can add a further +2 to his roll to make a total modifier of +5.
+But furthermore Vince has the Acrobatics proficiency, meaning he can add a further +2 to his roll to make a total modifier of +5.
 Whilst Howard, who isn’t proficient, will have to hope +3 is all he requires!

-This rule works pretty well for skills that most people could reasonably attempt at least, like climbing and jumping (athletics), riding a horse (animal handling), foraging for food (survival) or telling an outrageous lie whilst looking someone right in the eye (deception)… however for me it falls down when we talk about more technical skills, or ones that require specialist knowledge.
+This rule works pretty well for skills that most people could reasonably attempt, like climbing and jumping (Athletics), riding a horse (Animal Handling), foraging for food (Survival) or telling an outrageous lie whilst looking someone right in the eye (Deception)… however for me it falls down when we talk about more technical skills, or ones that require specialist knowledge.

 For that reason, I’ve created this small rules fix which declares several of the D&D skills as “technical skills / proficiencies”.
-When attempting to use these skills non-proficient characters not only don’t add their proficiency bonus but they attempt any checks at disadvantage.
+When attempting to use these skills, non-proficient characters not only don’t add their proficiency bonus, but they also attempt any such checks at disadvantage.